 Apple’s iOS is a beautiful, simple operating system and the App Store offers the best app selection imaginable.
 Each and every aspect of iOS is curated by Apple, and it shows.
-Android is more open and it has fewer rules, but that means that manufacturers and app makers can willfully ignore Google’s Material Design language and do whatever they want, sometimes rendering Android unrecognizable and cluttered.
-Android is gorgeous, as seen on Google’s Pixel 2 and 2 XL, but you don’t often see it like that.
+Android is more open and it has fewer rules, but that means that manufacturers and app makers can willfully ignore Google’s Material design language and do whatever they want, sometimes rendering Android unrecognizable and cluttered.
+Android is gorgeous, as seen on Google’s Pixel 3 and 3 XL, but you don’t often see it like that.

 Software updates contain security updates, which keep your phone safe from malware, viruses, and hackers.
 Android is the most heavily targeted mobile OS, so it is attacked by the worst bugs, like Stagefright and Heartbleed, both of which remain unpatched for millions of Android users.
 Google now issues a security patch every month, but many manufacturers don’t push them to users in a timely fashion, if ever.

 In contrast, Apple can immediately patch security flaws and send the updated software to all iPhone users immediately.
 Since most users update their software when prompted, most iOS users are protected from these very real threats.
 There is no denying that iPhone users are safer.
 Apple’s iOS also offers full encryption with no compromises.
-The company even went to war with the U.S. government and the FBI to guarantee the right to encryption for its users.
 If you care about your security, you should buy an iPhone.